Rationality: Normative and descriptive theories

 An important question in this field concerns the relation between descriptive and normative approaches to rationality.
 One difficulty in this regard is that there is in many cases a huge gap between what the norms of ideal rationality prescribe and how people actually reason.
 Examples of normative systems of rationality are classical logic, probability theory, and decision theory.
 Actual reasoners often diverge from these standards because of cognitive biases, heuristics, or other mental limitations.

 Traditionally, it was often assumed that actual human reasoning should follow the rules described in normative theories.
-On this view, any discrepancy is a form of irrationality that should be avoided.
+In this view, any discrepancy is a form of irrationality that should be avoided.
 However, this usually ignores the human limitations of the mind.
 Given these limitations, various discrepancies may be necessary (and in this sense rational) to get the most useful results.
 For example, the ideal rational norms of decision theory demand that the agent should always choose the option with the highest expected value.
 However, calculating the expected value of each option may take a very long time in complex situations and may not be worth the trouble.
 This is reflected in the fact that actual reasoners often settle for an option that is good enough without making certain that it is really the best option available.
 A further difficulty in this regard is Hume's law, which states that one cannot deduce what ought to be based on what is.
 So just because a certain heuristic or cognitive bias is present in a specific case, it should not be inferred that it should be present.
 One approach to these problems is to hold that descriptive and normative theories talk about different types of rationality.
 This way, there is no contradiction between the two and both can be correct in their own field.
 Similar problems are discussed in so-called naturalized epistemology.